melinda-hl-lim/Launch-School/js-210_fundamentals_of_js/2_functions_variable_scope.md

 ### Closures

+**Def'n Closure**.
+Closures are "the combination of a function and the lexical environment within which that function was [defined]."

+We can think of closure as a function combined with all of the variables in its *lexical scope*, including function and class names.

 When we define a function, it retains access to (or closes over) the variable scope currently in effect.
 We call this *creating a closure*.

 A closure retains references to everything that is in scope when the closure is created, and retains those references for as long as the closure exists.